tjlouw/alx-system_engineering-devops/README.md

 ---
 permalink: /bash-scripting, permissions, redirections and expansions/
-title: Bash scripting and permissions
+title: Bash scripting, permissions, redirections and expansions
 ---

 ### A description of what the project is for